tranlong204/OpenStock/README.md

   <a href="#" target="_blank">
     <img src="./public/assets/images/dashboard.png" alt="Project Banner" />
   </a>
   © Open Dev Society.
-This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit OpenStock.
+This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit the original authors.
   <br />
   <br/>